jjk414/forex-converter-app/README.md

 # forex-converter-app
-# 💱 Currency Converter App
+# 💱 Currency Converter Application

 A simple and responsive **Currency Converter Web App** built with **HTML, CSS, and JavaScript**.
 It allows users to convert between different currencies in real-time using the [ExchangeRate API](https://exchangerate.host).